SashoN1913/Online-Store/README.md

 # Online Store

-Online store with the possibility for discounts...
+Online store with the possibility for discounts

 ## Features